Michael Israel helps charities raise millions!

 Described as ‘Cirque du Soleil meets Picasso”, Michael Israel paints larger-than-life canvasses with iconic images in rhythm to high-energy music live on-stage.

 He has a worldwide fan base of 100 million people.
-His Hero video has garnered over 12 million views on YouTube.
-Michael has performed for Presidential and Olympic events, fortune 500 companies, and was the featured artist for a $158.2 million renovation celebration for the DIA, which is America’s sixth largest museum.
-He has shared stages with such luminaries as Warren Buffett, Donald Trump, Garth Brooks, Clarence Clemons, Bruce Springsteen, Jay Leno, Tony Robbins, Brooks and Dunn, the Temptations, Kevin Costner, Kevin Bacon, and more.
-More importantly, his has helped over 100 charities.
+His Hero video has garnered over 14 million views on YouTube.
+Michael has performed for Presidential and Olympic events, fortune 500 companies, and was the featured artist for a $158.2 million renovation celebration for the DIA, which is America’s sixth-largest museum.
+He has shared stages with such luminaries as Warren Buffett, Garth Brooks, Clarence Clemons, Bruce Springsteen, Jay Leno, Tony Robbins, Brooks and Dunn, the Temptations, Kevin Costner, Kevin Bacon, and more.
+More importantly, he has helped over 100 charities.
 His portrait of Warren Buffett sold for $100,000 to benefit Girls Inc of Omaha.

 Companies and casinos pay large fees for Michael’s performances, but when he does a benefit show for a charity, he does not charge a performance fee.
 His shows and art have raised millions of dollars.
-Last year Michael provided art and entertainment valued at over 8 million!
 His philanthropic vision spills over into a bottom-line driven focus to help charities.
 His team also helps charities secure sponsorships, positive media, and ticket sales in addition to proceeds from his show and art sales.

-Last year guests of Beaux Arts were awestruck by Michael during their signature fundraiser, Up on the Rooftop at the Museum of Art Ft.
+Guests of Beaux-Arts were awestruck by Michael during their signature fundraiser, Up on the Rooftop at the Museum of Art Ft.
 Lauderdale.
-Sponsorship and ticket sales are already at record levels for this year’s repeat performance on November 9th.
+Sponsorship and ticket sales for an encore the following year reached record levels.

 Sherrye McBryde, Director, The Susan G. Komen, Arkansas – “His ability to translate the true meaning of our organization onto canvas was amazing.
 He made the crowd go crazy.
 He drove fundraising dollars higher than ever before!”